 THE MODEL LAW AND THE CONCILIATION RULES

-The 1996 Act, with some modifications, adopts the UNCITRAL Model Law in entirety.
-It also adopts and legislates the UNCITRAL Conciliation Rules with necessary modifications for defining the law relating to Conciliation, and for matters connected therewith or incidental thereto.
+The 1996 Act, with some modifications, adopts the UNCITRAL Model Law in its entirety.
+It also adopts and legislates the UNCITRAL Conciliation Rules with necessary modifications for defining the law relating to Conciliation and for matters connected therewith or incidental thereto.
 This legislation marks a radical departure from the 1940 Act.
 Its provisions, therefore, have to be interpreted and construed independently, uninfluenced by the principles underlying the 1940 Act.

 It is intended to provide a unitary non-interventionist for domestic and international commercial arbitrations in India.
-The 1996 Act is designed to create an entirely new landscape of the arbitration regime as it leaves the substance of the previous law developed over near half a century unimpaired.
+The 1996 Act is designed to create an entirely new landscape of the arbitration regime as it leaves the substance of the previous law developed over nearly half a century unimpaired.

 The 1996 Act Is a Self-Contained Code

 In P.S.
 Sathappan & Andhra Bank Ltd., the Supreme Court held that the provisions of the 1940 Act did not save the jurisdiction of the courts under any other law in force.
 Subsequently, in Fuerst Day Lauson Ltd. v Jindal Exports Ltd., the Supreme Court held that where a special Act sets out a self-contained code, the applicability of the general law procedure would be impliedly excluded.
-Since the 1940 Act was held to be a self contained code from its inception till 2004, the 1996 Act, which aimed at consolidating amending, and designing the law relating to arbitration, must be held to be more so.
-The 1996 Act carries with it, negative import that only such acts as are mentioned in the Act are permissible to be done, and acts or things not mentioned therein are not permissible to be done”.
+Since the 1940 Act was held to be a self-contained code from its inception till 2004, the 1996 Act, which aimed at consolidating amending, and designing the law relating to arbitration, must be held to be more so.
+The 1996 Act carries with it, a negative import that only such acts as are mentioned in the Act are permissible to be done, and acts or things not mentioned therein are not permissible to be done”.

 DOMESTIC AND INTERNATIONAL COMMERCIAL ARBITRATIONS

-Domestic Arbitration – The expression ‘domestic arbitration has not been defined in the Act, though it finds place in the long title of the Act.
-Section 2(2) provides that Part I shall apply where place of arbitration is in India’, while Section 2(7) further provides that an arbitral award made under this Part shall be considered as a ‘domestic award’.
+Domestic Arbitration – The expression ‘domestic arbitration has not been defined in the Act, though it finds a place in the long title of the Act.
+Section 2(2) provides that Part I shall apply where the place of arbitration is in India’, while Section 2(7) further provides that an arbitral award made under this Part shall be considered as a ‘domestic award’.
 From a conjunction of these two provisions, it is evident that an arbitration held in India, the outcome of which is a domestic award under Part I of this Act, is a domestic arbitration.
 It would, therefore, comprehend an arbitration to a dispute which has arisen or may arise, between the parties, in respect of a defined legal relationship, whether contractual or not.
 Thus, an arbitration is a domestic arbitration if it is held under the provisions of Part 1 of this Act, at a place in India.
 Conversely, an arbitration, which is either not held under Part I of this Act, though held in India, is not a domestic arbitration under Part I of this Act.